Glorious Gardens of Great Britain

 Check out from the hotel and travel north to the town of Barnsley.
 Stop en route at Tetbury, a historic wool town with medieval cobbled streets and original 16th century merchants’ houses.
 Arrive in Barnsley for a visit to the garden at The Little House, the first private garden created by renowned British designer Rosemary Verey.

 Following free time in Bibury, a village once described by William Morris as “the most beautiful village in England”, visit Kingham Hill House, where the geometrical garden designed by Verey features avenues of maple trees, stepped pools and yew hedging.
-Check in to the hotel in Chipping Campden, with dinner at the hotel.
+Check in to the hotel in Chipping Campden, and in the evening delight in a Pudding Club dinner, a culinary extravaganza which celebrates the traditional British pudding, officiated by a Pudding Master and featuring a delectable Parade of Puddings.

 Begin the day with a tour and talk at Upton Wold, a private garden with undulating landscapes, open vistas and an innovative walnut arboretum.
 Continue on to the privately-owned Westwell Manor, where an imaginatively-designed garden surrounding the 16th century manor features multiple garden rooms, including the Kitchen Garden, Breakfast Garden and Moon Garden.

 Afterwards, enjoy a scenic stop at Bampton Village, the market town used as a setting in Downton Abbey.
-In the evening, delight in a Pudding Club Dinner, a culinary extravaganza which celebrates the traditional British pudding, officiated by a Pudding Master and featuring the delectable Parade of Seven Puddings.
+Dinner tonight is at a local restaurant.

 This morning, travel to the private cottage garden of a leading British garden journalist for morning tea, before heading to Hidcote Manor Gardens, considered one of the best gardens of the Arts and Crafts movement and a strong influence on the design of many significant gardens, including Sissinghurst Castle (visited earlier in the tour).